jlaurens/synctex/README.md

-The 2017 branch is the stable branch this year, it is synchronized with the TeXLive svn repository.
-The 2017-1.21 branch is a working branch.
+The TeX Live 2026.1 branch is synchronized with the TeXLive svn repository.
+The main branch is parallel.

 See synctex_version.h to see the latest version of synctex and of the parser.